GST and QST Rebate for Owners of New or Substantially Renovated Housing

 Your application must be filed no later than two years after the earliest of the following dates:

-- the date that is two years after the date that you (or a relation) first occupied the unit after the renovation work began;
+• the date that is two years after the date that you, a relation, a co-owner or their relation first occupied the unit after the work began;

-- the date that ownership was transferred to a third party (ownership must be transferred before the unit is occupied).
+• the date that ownership was transferred to another person (ownership must be transferred before the unit is occupied).

 Form to file

-- A single rebate application can be submitted for a single residential complex.
+• Only one rebate application can be filed for all the construction work for a single residential complex.